 Preheat your oven.
 When your oven is ready, place the cookie sheet of Snickerdoodle balls in the oven and set the timer.
 Remove the cookies when the cookies have spread to about a 3 inch diameter (if using a tablespoon size cookie scoop) and the edges are barely done.

 Remove the cookie sheet from the oven and allow the cookies to sit for 5 minutes.
-The cookie centers will continue to bake.
+The cookie centers will continue to bake with residual heat.

 After 5 minutes, transfer the cookies to a cooling rack to finish cooling.